CovidNet/covidnet.github.io/datastatement.md

-# Data Statement for XX
+# Data Statement for CovidNet

 > **How to use this document:**
 > Fill in each section according to the instructions.
 Give as much detail as you can, but there's no need to extrapolate.
 The goal is to help people understand your data when they approach it.
 This could be someone looking at it in ten years, or it could be you yourself looking back at the data in two years.